Secure CheckoutPersonal information is secured with SSL technology.

-Formation Evaluation with Pre-Digital Well Logs covers the practical use of legacy materials for formation evaluation using wireline logging equipment from 1927 up to the introduction of digital logging in the 1960s and ‘70s.
-It provides powerful interpretation techniques that can be applied today when an analyst is faced with a drawer full of old “E logs".
+Formation Evaluation with Pre-Digital Well Logs covers the practical use of legacy materials for formation evaluation using wireline logging equipment from 1927 until the introduction of digital logging in the 1960s and ‘70s.
+The book provides powerful interpretation techniques that can be applied today when an analyst is faced with a drawer full of old “E logs."
 It arms the engineer, geologist and petrophysicist with the tools needed to profitably plan re-completions or in-fill drilling in old fields that may have been acquired for modern deeper and/or horizontal drilling.

 - Includes more than 150 figures, log examples, charts and graphs

 - Provides work exercises for the reader to practice log analysis and formation evaluation

 - Presents an important source for academia, oil and gas professionals, service company personnel and the banking and asset evaluation teams at consultancies involved in reserve and other property evaluation

 Geologists, Geophysicists, Exploration Geologists, Log Analysts, Petrophysicists.
 Economists, Managers, Bankers, Reserve Estimators and Certifiers

 Section I The Mechanics of reading old E-Log paper prints